sphinx-doc/sphinx/doc/domains.rst

 It is also possible to combine parameter type and description, if the type is a single word, like this::

-   :param integer priority: The priority of the message, can be a number 1-5
+   :param int priority: The priority of the message, can be a number 1-5

 .. _python-roles: